 One criminal charge that cannot be filed in this situation is public intoxication.
 That is because unlike other many other states, there is no criminal offense for public drunkenness in Minnesota.
 In fact, there is a statute that expressly prohibits the police from making an arrest of an individual solely because they are intoxicated.
 While public intoxication might be a go-to charge in these situations in other states, that is not an option in Minnesota.

 How Our Firm Could Help

 Whether you are charged with a DWI or some other offense, our firm could help in a variety of ways.
 The police have been known to make arrests on charges without a valid basis, and this could occur in situations where you are accused of driving while impaired on a Segway or similar device.

 What’s more, our team could help you develop a defense strategy if the state pursues other charges against you as well.
 Whether it is some form of traffic violation or another creative use of the criminal code, we could help ensure the state does not unlawfully pursue a case against you.

 If you do face charges other than a DWI, our team could take the steps needed to help you prevail at trial.
 From investigating your arrest to advocating for you in court, we could aid in your defense from beginning to end.

 If you are arrested and charged with DWI when operating a non-conventional mobility or transportation device, you should exercise your right not to speak with law enforcement or prosecutors and contact an experienced Twin Cities DWI lawyer at Gerald Miller, P.A. as soon as possible.

+Given what is at stake, it is vital that you reach out to our firm right away following an arrest.
 The sooner you contact us, the sooner we can start protecting your rights.
 Contact us today to schedule your free and confidential case evaluation.